 Scoop: What’s new? »

-ShareFire is a feature-rich RSS feed aggregator that allows you share stories via social media internally.
+ShareFire is a feature-rich RSS feed aggregator that allows you to share stories via social media internally.
 It lets you read all your news in one place, and share it all in one place, all you have to do is click on an article to start it cascading through your social network.

 EspressoReader is a promising Google Reader app (this is an Alpha release), with the overall goal to create an application for managing all the information streams that you read on a daily basis, and provide a user interfaces that help sifting through all of that easier.
 The current release includes a PhotoView that lays out all the images in different feeds one below the other, which works out really well if you are subscribed to image heavy feeds like web comics.
 It supports multiple viewing options, choose from either text, image or browser and view it all in full screen should you wish.
 It also supports sharing via Twitter.
 With further development this app could be awesome, with a cool name as well.